JDLabOrg/WinIUManual/source/panels/link.rst

 Link
 ========================

-It is a function to set a hyperlink to the URL or pop-up that enters the selected widget.
+It is a function to set a hyperlink to the URL, page in the project, popup or panel that enters the selected widget.

 .. image:: /_static/panels/link/link.png